SERVING THE GOLDEN CRESCENT FOR OVER 35 YEARS

-In 2015, the Food Bank distributed more than 3.5 million pounds of food through our network of agencies, which provides over 3.2 million meals.
+In 2021, the Food Bank distributed more than 8.6 million pounds of food through our network of agencies, providing nearly 7.2 million meals.
 Our efforts have not and would not be possible without the continued support of time, talent and treasures from our generous donors and supporters.
 Their dedication to our cause has brought us through our first 30 years and we are grateful for the support.

-As we celebrate our 30th anniversary and head into our next 30 years, we still face the stark reality of hunger in our region.
+Now in our 37th year, we still face the stark reality of hunger in our region.
 On average among our service area 17.3 % of our family, friends and neighbors still face food insecurity.
 They may not know where their next meal is coming from or they may not have consistent access to the nutritious food they need.
 Vulnerable populations, such as the elderly and children, suffer the harshest effects from hunger.
 Seniors are often forced to choose between health care costs or utilities and food.
 The need is still great - so the fight goes on!